gordonmoon/ALO-NMF/README.md

 ## BASH script options
 Specify the options in `./run_alo_nmf_cpu.sh` and `./run_alo_nmf_gpu.sh`
-- {K}: Low rank
+- `K`: Low rank
-- {tile_size}: Tile size 'T', given a 'K' value, the tile size 'T' needs to be one of the factors of K (e.g., when K = 64, possible T values are 1, 2, 4, 8, 16, 32 and 64).
+- `tile_size`: Tile size 'T', given a 'K' value, the tile size 'T' needs to be one of the factors of K (e.g., when K = 64, possible T values are 1, 2, 4, 8, 16, 32 and 64).
 The code will be updated to use an arbitrary tile size.
-- {data}: Non-negative input matrix 'A'
+- `data`: Non-negative input matrix 'A'
-- {matrix_type}: type of 'A'.
+- `matrix_type`: type of 'A'.
 1 - Dense matrix, 2 - Sparse matrix
-- {V}: Number of rows in 'A'
+- `V`: Number of rows in 'A'
-- {D}: Number of columns in 'A'
+- `D`: Number of columns in 'A'
-- {niters}: Number of iterations
+- `niters`: Number of iterations

 ## Run the codes
   + Run ALO-NMF CPU: